-If a family requests permission to move with continued assistance based on a claim that the move is necessary to protect the health or safety of a family member who is or has been the victim of domestic violence, dating violence, sexual assault, or stalking, the Authority will request documentation in accordance with section 16-IX.D. of this plan.
+If a family requests permission to move with continued assistance based on a claim that the move is necessary to protect the health or safety of a family member who is or has been the victim of domestic violence, dating violence, sexual assault, or stalking, survivor of VAWA violence/abuse the Authority will request documentation in accordance with section 16-IX.D2-IV. of this plan.